Notice

 • Multi-year requests will be considered (up to three years)

-• Program must serve one of the following populations: Children, Developmentally Disabled, Veterans, Seniors, or Dental Assisting Students
+• Program must serve at least one of the following populations: Children, Developmentally Disabled, Veterans, Seniors, and/or Perinatal Mothers and their Children (up to age 3 postpartum)

 Funding priorities for each population: